nik-rimor/face-recognition-miniapp/README.md

 Dockerfile produces an image from node:8.14-alpine and installs package.json depedencies.
 Docker-compose mounts node_modules folder to anonymous volume so it remains persistent throughout development.
 In node_modules/react-scripts/config/ the webpackDevServer config file has modified watchOptions with poll: 3000 so it causes a 'warm' reload when changes are detected (every 3 seconds) in the code.

+Note: the modification is neede when you use webpack with docker on windows, for linux environments you can remove the COPY webpackDevServer config line from Dockerfile.

+## npm install of new depedencies in docker container
+Since node_modules is mounted on volume in the container, any new package installations must be done in the container shell

+- Execute :  docker container exec -it 'your container id here' /bin/sh

+and inside shell execute any npm install commands.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).